10 of the Best Small-Town Festivals in America

 Go: June in Burlington, Iowa

-Going strong for 55 years, the four-day Burlington Steamboat Days draws an impressive lineup of musical headliners and new artists to this small Iowa town on the banks of the Mississippi River.
+Going strong for over 55 years, the four-day Burlington Steamboat Days draws an impressive lineup of musical headliners and new artists to this small Iowa town on the banks of the Mississippi River.
 Over the years, attendees have been treated to performances by Louie Armstrong, Lady Antebellum, Blake Shelton, and more.
 In addition to music, there are carnival games and dozens of rides, as well as a golf tournament.

 Mackinac Island Lilac Festival

 Now in its 70th year, this celebration of blooming lilacs takes place on storybook Mackinac Island, where motorized vehicles are banned in favor of bikes and horse-drawn carriages.
 During the 10-day festival, there are food and wine tastings, a 10K run, concerts, and carriage tours to admire the island’s beautiful flowering trees—some more than 150 years old.
 On Saturday, the Lilac Queen is crowned and horse-drawn floats clip-clop in the Grand Parade, which the Library of Congress has named a “local legacy” event.

 Go: June in Papillion, Nebraska